finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 api_instance = lusid.TransactionPortfoliosApi(lusid.ApiClient(configuration))
 scope = 'scope_example' # str | The scope of the transaction portfolio to update or insert details for. code = 'code_example' # str | The code of the transaction portfolio to update or insert details for.
-Together with the              scope this uniquely identifies the transaction portfolio. effective_at = 'effective_at_example' # str | The effective datetime at which the updated or inserted details should become valid.
+Together with the              scope this uniquely identifies the transaction portfolio. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which the updated or inserted details should become valid.
 Defaults to the current LUSID system datetime if not specified. (optional) details = lusid.CreatePortfolioDetails() # CreatePortfolioDetails | The details to update or insert for the specified transaction portfolio. (optional)

 try: